joey557/International-Shopping-Platform/README.md

 ## Definition of Problem
    The key problems solved include:
--logistics Management: Simplifying the process of shipping goods internationally by providing wholesalers with easy access to reliable shipping companies, facilitating smoother logistics and export processes.
+- logistics Management: Simplifying the process of shipping goods internationally by providing wholesalers with easy access to reliable shipping companies, facilitating smoother logistics and export processes.
--Market Expansion: Enabling domestic wholesalers to reach foreign e-commerce markets more efficiently, thus expanding their global footprint and market reach.
+- Market Expansion: Enabling domestic wholesalers to reach foreign e-commerce markets more efficiently, thus expanding their global footprint and market reach.
--Providing a centralized platform where all transactions, from order placement to delivery, can be managed seamlessly, enhancing the overall efficiency and reducing the time and costs associated with international trade.
+- Providing a centralized platform where all transactions, from order placement to delivery, can be managed seamlessly, enhancing the overall efficiency and reducing the time and costs associated with international trade.
--Diversity of Products: Helping foreign e-commerce platforms to diversify their product offerings by providing access to a wider range of products from different domestic markets.
+- Diversity of Products: Helping foreign e-commerce platforms to diversify their product offerings by providing access to a wider range of products from different domestic markets.

 ## Stakeholder and Contributions
 ### Enterprise: